-THOUGHT STARTERS FOR CHILDREN
+9. THOUGHT STARTERS FOR CHILDREN

-The following section provides some background information on potential injury hazards on farms and measures that can be implemented to help reduce the risk of injury.
-This information is designed to help your child decide what topics to focus on and shape their competition entry.
+The following section provides some background information and thought starters on injury hazards on farms and measures that can be implemented to help reduce the risk of injury.
+This information is designed to help students decide what topics to focus on and shape their competition entry.